1. IEEE Signal Processing Magazine

 by Akihiko (Ken) Sugiyama (AASP-TC Liaison to eNews)

-The Audio and Acoustic Signal Processing (AASP) Technical Committee had its annual TC meeting on Thursday, May 26, at Corinthia Hotel in Prague, Czech, where International Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2011 was held.
-We had a record high attendance and discussed subcommittee establishment, award nominations, job market page, and AASP challenges.
+The Audio and Acoustic Signal Processing (AASP) Technical Committee had its annual TC meeting on Thursday, March 27, at Grand Prince Hotel in Kyoto, Japan, where International Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2012 was held.
+We had a record high attendance and discussed new ICASSP2013 format, a new fall conference SPS plans to introduce, and China activity support in addition to subcommittee reports including AASP Challenges.

-The AASP Technical Committee’s main workshop is the Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA).
-This is a bi-annual event held on odd years in October at Mohonk Mountain House in New Paltz, New York and is intended to stimulate discussions among those working in the AASP area with beautiful autumn leaves.
-The next workshop will be in October of 2011 and is chaired by Dan Ellis of Columbia University.
-Paper submission has been closed and the total number of submissions is one of the highest in the history of the workshop.
+The AASP Technical Committee's main workshop is the Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA).
+This is a bi-annual event held in odd years in October at Mohonk Mountain House in New Paltz, New York and is intended to stimulate discussions among those working in the AASP area with beautiful autumn leaves.
+The next workshop will be in October of 2013 and chaired by Sharon Gannot of Bar-Ilan University and Emanuel Habets of University of Erlangen-Nuremberg.

 A not-for-profit organization, IEEE is the world's largest technical professional organization dedicated to advancing technology for the benefit of humanity.